-One of the most vital problems in animation is collision detection.
-Collision detection is a vital part of most real-time 3D applications, and useful even in off-line graphics.
+One of the most vital problems in animation, and thereby in most real-time applications and even many off-line ones, is collision detection.

 Several years ago I predicted that collision detection would be the area where we would see the next major break-throughs.
 Today, physics engines (where collision detection is a very big part) are big products that get much attention, GPUs are used to accelerate them, and for a while there were dedicated physics acceleration boards.